About Me

 Bachelor of Biological Sciences (Psychology minor), University of Calgary

-Certified Music Therapist (MTA) with the Canadian Association of Music Therapists (CAMT) since 2015
+Certified Music Therapist (MTA) with the Canadian Association of Music Therapists since 2015

 Director of Special Projects with MTABC (Music Therapy Association of BC) present